Upon learning from the work of Zengbing Chen

 Now, I would like to invite you back to comment on the most recent pages on this site:

 I hope to hear from you.
 Your work as a scholar has really just begun.
 My work is within its final chapter.
-Changing our orientation to this universe would be a very good thing for people of all cultures and backgrounds.
-Our commonsense view of things, should not be tied in knots by Isaac Newton!
+Changing our orientation to the universe would be a very good thing for people of all cultures and backgrounds.
+Our commonsense view of things should not be tied in knots by Isaac Newton’s absolutes!
 Thank you.

 Most sincerely,